NovaShakacho/Calculator/README.md

 };
 ```
 - ##### String parsing to infix expression:
-    1. '(' push the infix expression.
+    1. '(' add infix expressions to assist in calculating postfix expressions.
     2. Iterate over the string:
-	    - Extract operand.
+	    - Extract operands added to infix expressions, extract only positive numbers.
-        - Extract operator.
+        - Extract operators added to infix expressions.
         - ***Handling negative signs***:
-            - Identify: Think of the minus sign only appearing to the right of '(' and at the beginning of the string.
+            - Identify: Consider negative signs that only appear to the right of '(' and at the beginning of a string.
-            - Handling: "-(" -> "0-(" and "-5*2" -> "(0-5)*2".
+            - Handling: Add 0 to the infix expression first, and then add '-' to the infix expression.
-    3. ')' push the infix expression.
+    3. ')' add infix expressions, paired with '('.
 - ##### Infix expression to postfix expression:
     1. Both postfix expressions and infix expressions are stored in queues.
     2. Create a stack to temporarily store operators.